 And a relationship without trust is like washing your front but not your back–mucky.

-If you won’t use your senses, your gut, your brain, your self-awareness etc., to take a reading on a situation, to open up a dialogue, to help you figure out whether an experience is in alignment with the values you profess to have and the feelings and life you want to experience, snooping, hiring detectives or even dragging your partner on reality shows becomes the substitute for these.
+If you won’t use your senses, your gut, your brain, your self-awareness, etc., to take a reading on a situation, to open up a dialogue, to help you figure out whether an experience is in alignment with the values you profess to have and the feelings and life you want to experience, snooping, hiring detectives or even dragging your partner on reality shows become the substitute for these.

-I regularly hear from BR readers who have taken to playing Columbo or Jessica Fletcher behind their partner’s backs.
-It can start out as what seems fairly innocuous but as anyone who has ever had a ‘little snoop’ can attest to, like Pringles, once you pop, you can’t stop.
+I regularly hear from BR readers who have taken to playing Columbo or Jessica Fletcher behind their partners’ backs.
+It can start out as what seems fairly innocuous.
+But… as anyone who has ever had a ‘little snoop’ can attest to, like Pringles, once you pop, you can’t stop.
 I don’t even eat Pringles that often but leave a red tube in front of me and they will disappear.
 Fast.
 Anyway, I digress.